 The 2016 Fogle Author Series continues with author Dr. John R. Walker who will speak at Rodman Public Library on Saturday, Sept.
 10, at 2:00 p.m., in the Main Auditorium.
 U.S. Army veteran, John R. Walker, grew up in Alliance, Ohio, and graduated from Alliance High School.

-Children of all ages are invited to an animated Drive-in Movie on Saturday, Jan.
-16, from 10:00-11:30 a.m., in Rodman Auditorium.
-Laugh with Dracula and his monster friends at his high-end resort as he tries to protect his daughter from a human boyfriend.
+Children of all ages are invited to an animated Drive-in Movie on Saturday, July 2, from 10:00-11:30 a.m., in Rodman Auditorium.
+A long-lost panda father reappears and he and his reunited son set out on an adventure to a secret paradise only to meet with a supernatural threat, and a threat a little closer to home.
 You may bring your own blanket or previously made cardboard box car.
-Children of all ages are invited—under10 years of age must be accompanied by an adult.
+Children of all ages are invited—under 10 years of age must be accompanied by an adult.
 No registration is needed.
 Rated PG.
-Call 330-821-2665, ext.
-223, for more information.
+Call 330-821-2665, ext 223, for more information.